About me

 Fly Me to the Stars VR

-I was a part of the team that developed an app that allows users to explore the solar system in VR, and connect constellations together.
-My role on this project included general quality assurance, bug fixing, and creating promotional material, such as the video you see here.
+I was part of the team that developed an app enabling users to explore the solar system in VR and connect constellations.
+My role included quality assurance, bug fixing, and creating promotional material, such as the video shown here.

 Flip Puzzle